-For the Chinese New Year (or any time), an auspicious gift is a lucky bamboo plant.
-Learn about the lucky bamboo meaning as well as growing tips.
+For Chinese New Year (or any other time of year), an auspicious gift is a lucky bamboo plant.
+Learn the meaning behind lucky bamboo and get some helpful growing tips.

 - 2 stalks symbolize love or double luck

 - 3 stalks bring 3 kinds of luck: happiness, long life, and wealth

 - 4 stalks are bad luck; they bring negative energy and are thought to be a death wish!

 - 5 stalks balance 5 areas of health: emotional, spiritual, mental, intuitive, and physical

 - 8 stalks are good for success, growth, and fertility